oac-tree/sup-utils/doc/index.rst

 Welcome to sup-utils's documentation!
 =====================================

-The ``sup-utils`` library is an essential component of the ``CODAC`` project, providing a variety of utility packages and functionalities.
+The ``sup-utils`` package is an essential component of CODAC Operation Applications, providing a variety of utility packages and functionalities.
 These utilities are designed to simplify common tasks such as command-line argument parsing, logging, XML processing, and more.
 In the following sections is a structured overview of the available packages and their functionalities.

 .. toctree::
    :maxdepth: 2